turbot/flowpipe-docs/docs/flowpipe-hcl/variable.md

 variable "session_token" {
   type        = string
-  description = "The token that users must pass to the service API to use the temporary credentials." default     = ""
+  description = "The token that users must pass to the service API to use the temporary connections." default     = ""
 }